ctkjose/moi3d/doc_api.md

 Perhaps I've found a bug, If I use this script - script: /* Toggle browser pane on/off */ moi.ui.showBrowserPane = !moi.ui.showBrowserPane; or this- script: /* Toggle between opposite and inline browser modes */ moi.ui.browserPosition = (moi.ui.browserPosition == 'Inside' ?
 'Opposite' : 'Inside');

-Use `moiWindow.endDialog(anyValue)` to close current window.
-Pass the return value (use -1 to indicate dialog was cancelled) in anyValue.

-The return value will be returned by `el.window.doModal()`.
-The function `doModal()` will wait for the window to close and return the value provided by endDialog

 moi.ui.findElement( 'id' ) looks through all UIPanels for any element with the given id.
 Returns the element or null if not found.